Top 10 Best Keynote Speakers in Sydney: Ranked & Reviewed for 2026

 Stephen Scheeler is a Sydney-based keynote speaker and former senior tech executive.
 He is best known for leading Facebook Australia and New Zealand during a period of rapid growth and change.

 His talks focus on leadership, innovation, and digital transformation.
 Topics cover leading through tech change, building modern teams, and adapting established businesses to new models.
-Content draws heavily on boardroom experience rather than theory.

 Scheeler’s authority comes from direct platform leadership experience.
 He speaks to business audiences facing real pressure to adapt, compete, and modernise, especially in large or regulated organisations.